 He couldn’t bring any of the prisoners with him for fear they would sabotage the Aurors in some way and yet leaving them here to burn in their cells was worse than letting Tyrus loose on all of them.

-Kreacher continued to appear, disappear then reappear taking more Aurors and Enforcers with him.
-The popping sound of his Apparition acting like the ticking noise of a clock to Harry’s brain.
+Kreacher continued to appear, disappear then reappear, taking more Aurors and Enforcers with him each time; the popping sound of his Apparition acting like the ticking noise of a clock to Harry’s brain.

 “You have no choice, Potter.”
 Tyrus said.
 “We can’t give them wands to protect themselves with.
 We can’t release them or bring them with us or save them in any way.”
 These words hit Harry a little harder than he had anticipated.